andreximenes/reddit-scraper/README.md

 ### The service was divided in two projects:

 #### requirements for both

- - NodeJS 14+
+ - Node.JS v14 or higher
- - Npm 6.14+
+ - Npm v6.14 or higher

 ## Backend
-The backend was built using nodeJS, express and sqlite3.
+The backend was built using nodeJS, express and sequelize ORM to use sqlite3.

+> To make testing and using the application easier, I built the frontent project and put it to be served by the backend server.
+That way you won't need to start the two services (frontnd and backend) to be able to test.
+Just follow the backend instructions and open the url shown in the terminal (http://localhost:8000)

-### Start project Instrunctions:
+### Start project Instructions:

 Working directory